• Skip to primary navigation

 Home » Festive Asian Recipes » Chinese New Year (CNY)

-A comprehensive list of scrumptious Chinese New Year Recipes: from savoury snacks to drinks, vegan to paleo to meat - we've got you covered!
+A comprehensive list of scrumptious Chinese New Year Recipes 2025: from traditional dishes, savoury snacks and drinks to modern recipes, including some vegan and paleo options!

 CNY dessert of koi fish jelly on top of lots of red packets.